8 Things you need to know to deliver a national defense CIS

 Communications are critical for national defense.
 A compliant Communications and Information System (CIS) is required to deliver secure, instant communications.

 National defense, homeland security and safety as well as Armies commandment tasked with choosing a Communications and Information System (CIS) are in an increasingly challenging position.
-Before they can even start thinking about selecting a solution they need to ensure vendors are compliant.
-Whether it’s NIST, JITC in the U.S., or the European Committee for Standardization such as Common Criteria and BSI, defense contracts are not just handed out like candy.
+Before they can even start thinking about selecting a solution they need to ensure vendors are compliant and have the necessary government certifications.
+Whether it’s NIST, JITC, TAA in the U.S., or the European Committee for Standardization such as Common Criteria and BSI, defense contracts are not just handed out like candy.
 In addition to a vendor meeting specific certifications, solutions, products and team or armed forces must also meet stringent criteria.

 Once all the compliancy tick boxes are checked, you need to take a look at what’s really keeping decision-makers up at night.
 Based on our research, we’ve come up with the following eight elements you will need to get in the running as a vendor for a national defense CIS.